Rupthya/windows-10/readme.md

 + Configure Automatic Updates: Enabled
   Configure automatic updating: 2 - Notify for download and auto install
 ```

+Connect to the Internet and sign in using a Microsoft account (optional, not recommended).

+Install missing device drivers and pending updates.

 ## Windows Store & Apps
 Uninstall all apps except "App Installer" and "Weather" (optional).